VISEN Pharmaceuticals Closes $150 Million Series B Financing to Accelerate the Development and Commercialization of its Innovative Endocrinology Therapies in Greater China

 Since its founding in 1974, Sofinnova has been active in life science investing.
 Sofinnova is a clinical-stage biopharmaceutical investment firm with approximately $2.3B in assets under management and committed capital.
 Sofinnova invests in both private and public equity of therapeutics-focused companies and its goal is to actively partner with entrepreneurs across all stages of company formation.
 From drug development and navigating the regulatory process to company building and IPO, Sofinnova strives to be collaborative, meaningful board members, and excellent partners at every level.
 Sofinnova seeks to build world class companies that aspire to dramatically improve the current state of medical care today and ultimately, the lives of patients.

-About Sequoia China
+About Sequoia Capital China

 The Sequoia team helps daring founders build legendary companies.
 In partnering with Sequoia, companies benefit from our unmatched community and the lessons we've learned over 49 years.
-As "The Entrepreneurs Behind The Entrepreneurs", Sequoia China focuses on three sectors: TMT, healthcare and consumer/service.
+As "The Entrepreneurs Behind The Entrepreneurs", Sequoia Capital China focuses on three sectors: TMT, healthcare and consumer/service.
 Over the past 16 years we've had the privilege of working with approximately 600 companies in China.

 About OrbiMed